Manu Luksch

 Manu Luksch (born 1970) is an Austrian intermedia artist and filmmaker who is known for her wide-ranging critical practice that interrogates sociopolitical, legal, and technological infrastructure through interdisciplinary collaboration, the creation of participatory tools and platforms, and the instigation of novel processes.
 Specific works address the regulation of public space, the construction of independent media infrastructure, and widespread corporate data surveillance.

 Through the 2000s, a major focus of Luksch's research was the data trace – the digital shadows cast by humans in networked space in the course of daily activities.
 More recently, this focus has broadened to include algorithmic management as deployed in 'smart city' contexts.
 Although her work is found in museums and galleries, it is also manifest in academic, activist and other non-art contexts.
 Luksch is perhaps best known for two film works, Faceless (2007) and Dreams Rewired (2015, as codirector).

 Education

-Luksch initially studied at University of Fribourg in Switzerland and holds MA degrees in History (University of Vienna) and Fine Arts / Education (Academy of Fine Arts Vienna).
-She travelled as a Foreign Scholar to Chulalongkorn University, Bangkok (Faculty of Fine Arts) in 1993, and to Chiang Mai University in 1994.
+Luksch initially studied at University of Fribourg in Switzerland and holds MA degrees in History from the University of Vienna and in Fine Arts and Education from the Academy of Fine Arts Vienna.
+She traveled as a Foreign Scholar to the Faculty of Fine Arts at Chulalongkorn University in 1993, and to Chiang Mai University in 1994.